 Himself an Eternal, the debut of Eros (a sometimes Avenger also called StarFox) makes perfect sense.
-But it's Pip the Troll whose presence is particularly interesting and odd … and in fact, full of potential.
+But Pip the Troll's presence is particularly interesting and odd … and in fact, full of potential.

 Never heard of Pip the Troll?
-Well, you must not have been reading some of Marvel's most eclectic comics of the '70s and '90s (his two heydays with the publisher).
+That means you've missed some of Marvel's most eclectic comics of the '70s and '90s (his two heydays with the publisher).

 But if you're not, we got your back.
-For the majority of fans who likely haven't dug into the larger mythos around Adam Warlock and the Infinity Watch, Newsarama is ready to reveal all the cosmic secrets of their weirdest, wiliest member Pip the Troll as his big buddy Adam Warlock prepares to make his MCU debut.
+For the majority of MCU fans who probably aren't familiar with the larger mythos around Adam Warlock and the Infinity Watch, Newsarama can reveal all the cosmic secrets of their weirdest, wiliest member Pip the Troll.

 Who is Pip the Troll?